 Photograph of a dimly lit home among trees.

-The Open Fund supports visual artist initiatives that are public oriented and experimental, with support from The Andy Warhol Foundation for the Visual Arts Regional Re-granting Program.
-Examples of the 2022 grantees include the presentation of creative and experimental work via film screenings, exhibition series, pop-up presentations, zines and media, educational models, civic sites in addition to other inventive models of artistic engagements.
+The Open Fund supports visual artist initiatives that are public oriented and experimental, with support from Ruth Arts and The Andy Warhol Foundation for the Visual Arts Regional Re-granting Program.
+Examples of past grantees include the presentation of creative and experimental work via film screenings, exhibition series, pop-up presentations, zines and media, educational models, civic sites in addition to other inventive models of artistic engagements.